jeremyknoepfel/hamster-wheel/README.md

 4. Click on Upload to compile and upload the main.cpp to the ESP32
 5. Click on Alien in left VS Code toolbar then Miscellaneous > New Terminal
 6. Run `pio run --target uploadfs`to upload the GIF located in the data folder (make sure no serial monitor is running)

+## Print model parts

+All parts can be found on Makerworld: https://makerworld.com/de/models/1859297-desk-hamster Or use the stl files in the github repo

+- Tray
+- Cage
+- Wheel